Is Airsoft Banned Yet?

 This isn’t to say that it’s impossible it could be pushed through, though at this point it is unlikely that there is the time to accomplish a fast-track of Bill C-21.
 Regardless, we must all continue to act in the best interests of airsoft in case C-21 moves through the remaining stages quickly.

 So does that mean airsoft is safe?
-Unfortunately, Bill C-21 can be reintroduced and the process started from the beginning once Parliament is again formed in September, 2021.
+Unfortunately, Bill C-21 can continue once Parliament starts again in September, 2021.

 It’s also possible that an election will be called, which also ceases all parliamentary business.
 If an election is called and we see a Liberal majority win the election, then it's possible that another Bill C-21 is proposed.
 With a majority government, making a new bill and pushing it through to become law would be much easier.